Astronauts prepare for two upcoming flights in space

 They will focus on other upgrades, such as replacing the standard outdoor camera with a new high-resolution camera at Destiny Lab, and will replace the camera and light components needed for the Japanese robotic arm camera system, located outside the Kibo unit.

-“We’ve been talking about these two extra-vehicle activities (EVAs) for the better part of the year, so we’re excited to see them take place,” said Kenny Todd, deputy director of the International Space Station program at NASA.
+“We’ve been talking about these two extra-vehicle (EVA) activities during the better part of the year, so we’re excited to see them take place,” said Kenny Todd, deputy director of the International Space Station program at NASA.
 Friday press conference.

 There are more spacewalks planned for the crew near the end of February and the beginning of March.